Here Comes the White-Power Safety Patrol

 Members of the White Student Union, from left to right (they agreed to participate on condition we only used their first names): Sean, Ken, Paddy, Matthew Heimbach, Addie, and Shayne.
 Photos by Jackson Fager.

 Matthew Heimbach insists he’s not a racist.
 This comes as a surprise to his fellow students at Towson University, in the suburbs of Baltimore, where Matthew has formed a group called the White Student Union that advocates for “persons of European heritage”—what most of us call “white people.”
-It also comes as a surprise to the African American students who feel targeted by the night patrols the senior history major began conducting in March.
+It also comes as a surprise to the African American students who feel threatened by the night patrols the senior history major began conducting in March.
 The patrols target supposed “black predators,” Matthew wrote on the WSU’s website, citing (among others) a case in which an African American man pulled out a knife and his penis, and wagged both at a co-ed couple who were copulating in a parking garage.
 “White Southern men,” he wrote, “have long been called to defend their communities when law enforcement and the State seem unwilling to protect our people.”

 Also surprised by Matthew’s claim that he’s not a racist is Duane Davis.
 “You are a fat, racist little bitch,” the scrappy, dreadlocked man told Matthew one sunny Tuesday this April.
 There was a rally going on, organized by the Student Government Association and the Black Student Union.
 In a field behind Duane and Matthew, about 100 students protested the White Student Union by reading unity-themed slam poetry from a microphone.
 When Matthew showed up on the edge of the crowd, a dozen protesters had come to confront him.
 Down the façade of a parking garage, a banner unfurled reading, WSU GTFO (translation: White Student Union Get the Fuck Out).